Southampton 1-4 Chelsea: Pulisic left waiting in the wings as Willian & Co. take centre stage in Lampard show | Goal.com

 Danny Ings pulled a goal back for the hosts on the half-hour mark, after Yann Valery had exposed Chelsea's ongoing defensive issues by dribbling through the backline far too easily.

-However, after N'Golo had restored the Blues' two-goal lead with a deflected strike just before half-time, Batshuayi converted Pulisic's through-ball to put the result beyond all doubt in the 89th minute.
+However, N'Golo Kante restored the Blues' two-goal lead with a deflected strike just before half-time, before Batshuayi converted Pulisic's through-ball to put the result beyond all doubt in the 89th minute.

 The final scoreline perhaps flattered Chelsea.
 It was an even match for long periods but the visitors' quality in the final third proved the difference between the two sides.

-Indeed, this was a game that underlined the strength just how many options Lampard has available to him in attack.
+Indeed, this was a game that underlined just how many options Lampard has available to him in attack.

 It wasn't meant to be like this of course.
 Given Chelsea's transfer ban, Eden Hazard's departure to Real Madrid was meant to devastate the Blues from an offensive perspective.